Ultimate Guide to Nootropics | Part 4 | Adaptogens

 Balance; it’s often the most overlooked aspect in our day-to-day lives.
 Humans seem to thrive on chaos.We constantly experience blissful behavioral highs and subsequent lows.
 In a certain sense, we have mastered the act of being imbalanced.
 However, the question we must ask ourselves is: how far can we push it before we crash?
 Most of us have come face to face with the limit at some point in our lives.
 If this occurs at regular instances, we are forced to reach a state that we have come to know as a ‘burn-out’; where we are incredibly inefficient due to a lack of drive.
 So how do we perform at our maximum potential while staying healthy and preventing periods of ‘burn out’?

 Although the term ‘adaptogen’ was coined fairly recently, adaptogens have actually been in use for thousands of years.
 This is due to their abundant presence in nature.
 In fact, the term ‘adaptogen’ was later adapted to describe a substance of natural origin.
-Adaptogenic herbs are an integral component of both Chinese and Ayurvedic medicine; which is not surprising, since both of these systems emphasizes the importance of balance.
+Adaptogenic herbs are an integral component of both traditional Chinese and Ayurvedic use; which is not surprising, since both of these systems emphasizes the importance of balance.